Faculty and Staff Tackle the Supplement

 Each year we ask students to take on our supplemental essays with their own voice and style.
-For the first time ever, the faculty couldn't wait to get in on the action.
+For the first time ever, the faculty and staff couldn't wait to get in on the action.

 Celebrate Your Nerdy Side